 Speed and distance monitor: Calculates the speed and measures the distance covered in a particular workout.
 This is typically done via a GPS receiver for outdoor use or a foot pod for indoor use or use in an outdoor area with limited satellite reception.
-A foot pod attached to your shoe uses an accelerometer to determine the length of each stride. <#comment>For more information, read the REI Expert Advice article about Speed and Distance Monitors.
+A foot pod uses an accelerometer to determine the length of each stride.
+For details, see the REI Expert Advice article, Speed and Distance Monitors.

 PC interface: Connects your heart rate monitor to your home computer so you can download training statistics for analysis and storage.
-This may require a separate computer connection accessory.
-A wireless interface is available on some models.
+This may be wireless or require a separate computer connection.

-Coded transmitter: Encrypts transmissions from the chest strap to the wristwatch-style receiver to prevent crosstalk, which are signals from the wireless heart rate monitors of others exercising around you.
+Coded transmitter: Encrypts transmissions from the chest strap to the wristwatch-style receiver to prevent crosstalk, which are signals from the wireless HRMs of others exercising around you.

-Bicycle-mounting options: Many heart rate monitors can dock to a bicycle's handlebar, though doing so may require a mounting accessory.
+Bicycle-mounting options: Many HRMs can dock to a bicycle's handlebar, though doing so may require a mounting accessory.
 Add a speed and cadence sensor to your bike to help maintain your cycling rhythm.
-The combination of a heart rate monitor, mounting bracket and cadence sensor can be a great asset for cyclists or triathletes.

 Battery replacement: Many, but not all, HRM wrist receivers use consumer-replaceable batteries to simplify maintenance.